skramm/spaghetti/docs/spaghetti_manual.md

 On Linux, ```/usr/local/include``` is usually pretty good.
 You can do that manually, or with ```sudo make install```.
 Then you can create a program.
+Or, you can clone the whole repo to have a look at the provided examples.

 <a name="concepts"></a>
 ## 1 - Fundamental concepts

 ### 1.1 - Library content
 This library is actually made of two parts:
-The main part is the FSM class, that is only a container of all the characteristics of your machine.
+The main part is the FSM main class, that is only a container of all the characteristics of your machine.
-You instanciate it, configure it, and start it.
+You instanciate it and configure it: you define the states, the events, the callback functions associated to the states, and of course what event may lead from one state to another state.
-When events occur, it is up to your code to call the relevant member function, nothing happens magically.
+Then you start it and when an events occur, it is up to your code to call the relevant member function, nothing happens magically.
 This part has no dependency other than the standard library.

 But a lot of situations require more than just handling of external events.
 For example, timeouts.
 Thus, the FSM object can work together with another object that will provide all the needed tasks, such as time handling, and generating events at the right moment.
+Consider this as some kind of *event loop*.

 This class is not part of the root library, and the FSM could theorically work with any user-written class that provides theses services, and that respects certain requirements.
 But of course, the Spaghetti library provides such a class, that works seamlessly.